-Details of your visits to Our Site including, but not limited to, traffic data, location data, weblogs and other communication data, whether this is required for our own billing purposes or otherwise and the resources that you access.
+Details of your visits to Our Site or App – device advertiser ID for both iOS and Android, traffic data, location data, weblogs and other communication data, whether this is required for our own billing purposes or otherwise and the resources that you access.

 We use information held about you in the following ways:

-To ensure that content from Our Site is presented in the most effective manner for you and for your computer.
+To ensure that content from Our Site and App are presented in the most effective manner for you and for your computer or device.

-To help further transactions you wish to carry out through Our Site and of the fulfilment of your orders.
+To enable transactions you wish to carry out through Our Site, App or Services and of the fulfilment of your orders.

 To allow you to participate in interactive features of our service, when you choose to do so.

 To notify you about changes to our service

 To attribute which partner you may have come to us from

 To carry out our legal obligations in relation to anti-fraud, anti-money laundering and other legislation.

 To improve or modify our Services and